juhasev/sample-ninja-help/subpanel-settings-survey-options.md

 ### Send reminders
 Enable this setting to automatically send email confirmation reminders.
 The reminders are sent after 24 hours after registration if panelist has not confirmed their email address.

+### Show prominent email confirmation info
+Provides registering panelist extra information about the confirmation email like checking spam folder and whitelisting the sender address.

+> **Example:** We have sent you a confirmation email!
+Please check your inbox now to complete your registration!
+> - Remember to check your spam folder!
+Sometimes emails maybe placed there accidentally.
+> - Please add email invite@clientname.panelservice.io to your address book, so you do not miss any survey opportunities!